jasoncc2020/yongjiguan-academic-homepage/content/zh/home/posts.md

 widget = "posts"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 120  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "学术新闻"
+title = "学术动态"
-subtitle = "世界上的一切是永恒的，也是暂时的"
+subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.